Holistic Therapy Programs May Help Pain Sufferers Ditch Opioids

 The interview has been condensed and edited for clarity.

-Q: How do pain medications work?
+How do pain medications work?
 By blunting the pain?

 They blunt some of the pain.
 Opioids are very effective for acute problems, but they were never designed to be used chronically.
 They're not effective in the long term.